nouman-10/Insights-from-Stackoverflow-Dataset/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available.
+The main findings of the code can be found at the post available [here](https://medium.com/@nouman10/insights-from-stackoverflows-data-from-the-last-three-years-ea50bba90736).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>